sid0nair/DP-FedSOFIM_V2/README.md

 | IID | `iid` | Uniform random split across clients |
 | Non-IID (class-based) | `non_iid_classes` | Each client receives `--classes_per_client` classes |
 | Non-IID (Dirichlet) | `dirichlet` | Label distribution drawn from Dir(α); lower α = more heterogeneous |

+Non-IID Dirichlet (α = 0.5) is the primary evaluation setting in the paper.
+Per-client, per-class partition statistics for CIFAR-10 and PathMNIST are reported in Appendix I of the paper.

 ---